What Is BLESS & Why Is Supreme Collaborating With It?

-Venerable skate brand Supreme is about to drop a collaboration with BLESS, the equally venerable Berlin-based art collective-cum-fashion brand.
-Makes you wonder, how many of Supreme's fans were previously aware of BLESS?
+Venerable skate brand Supreme has created a collaboration with BLESS, the equally venerable Berlin-based art collective-cum-fashion brand.
+Makes you wonder: how many of Supreme's fans were previously aware of BLESS?

 Doesn't matter.
-That Supreme is tapping BLESS for a surprise collab speaks more to Supreme's newfound good taste than anything else and any opportunity to spread that artistic curiosity to Supreme shoppers is a net win — wonder if this was something Tremaine Emory put together before his departure?
+That Supreme is tapping BLESS for a surprise collab speaks more to Supreme's newfound good taste than anything else.
+And any opportunity to spread that artistic curiosity to Supreme shoppers is a net win — I have to ponder whether or not this partnership was conceived by Tremaine Emory before his departure?

 Supreme x BLESS was confirmed on November 7 but Supreme leakers had the details days in advance.
-I believed 'em: the proven accuracy of Supreme leakers only rarely makes me second guess.
+I believed 'em: Supreme leakers are more accurate than political pollsters.
 Plus, why else would otherwise hype-hungry leak pages be talking about intentionally hype-free BLESS?

-Of course, Supreme's BLESS collab is excellent.
-It's a thoughtful hybridization of both brands' purviews, bringing together Supreme's design language and BLESS' trademark shapes.
+Supreme's BLESS collab is a treat.
+It's a thoughtful hybridization of both brands' POVs, informing BLESS' trademark shapes with Supreme's unique brand of chest-beating kitsch.

-Deliciously textural intarsia puffers, playful charging cables, hybrid trousers — it's a brilliant meeting of the minds, well-deserved on both fronts.
+Deliciously textural intarsia puffers, playful charging cables, hybrid trousers — it's a brilliant meeting of the minds, with plenty of winks meant for the real Bless heads.

 There's nothing else like BLESS.